This Daiwa Zillion SV TW review will hopefully show you why this reel is considered to be on of the best in its class.

 In Conclusion

-I’ll be heading up to Maine in early June and can’t wait to put this reel to the test with some smallmouth during the spawn.
+I’ll be heading to Maine in early June and can’t wait to put this reel to the test with some smallmouth during the spawn.

 Daiwa Zillion SV TWS Baitcasting Reels feature long cast with minimal backlash and comes in compact size.
 Made for freshwater fishing applications.